dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/about-accessibility.md

 You as a developer has to make sure your application supports keyboard navigation.
 This will also make your application more assistive technology and screen friendly.

-The `dnb-ui-lib` and it's building blocks are supporting keyboard usage.
+The `@dnb/eufemia` and it's building blocks are supporting keyboard usage.

 Read more about [focus management and the helper tools](!/uilib/usage/accessibility/focus).